HP LaptopHP Pavilion 15

 But god, such a complicated and crappy design.

-1. Among many websites, there is one which shows how to do it.
-I cannot remember which one it was/is.
+Among many websites, there is one that shows how to do it.
+I cannot remember which one it is.

 Start at the front and work to the sides.
-It’s a pity I am giving information after two years.
+It’s a pity that I’m providing this information after two years.
 HP should be able to provide a sane website.